Tariffs

 Management of quotas

-• certain tariff quotas which apply to specific agricultural products, are managed by the European Commission's Directorate-General responsible for Agriculture and Rural Development.
-Various Council and Commission Regulations contain the specific provisions for the management of these tariff quotas.
-Check if a quota may apply to your product in My Trade Assistant.
+• Certain tariff quotas for specific agricultural products, are managed by the European Commission's Directorate-General for Agriculture and Rural Development.
+Various regulations lay down the specific rules for the management of these tariff quotas.

-Further information by sector
+• Further information by sector can be found here.

 How to find out about tariff quotas?